blueytbh/wahtube/readme.md

 Wyatt Geckle; Writing all VLC related code, along with a lot of debugging (https://github.com/WGeckle80)

-ChatGPT; Getting a base script set up and a lot less debugging

 Me; For realizing that i typed 'true' instead of 'True' 80 times in a row (https://github.com/blueytbh)

+ChatGPT; For setting up a base script for this code

 # yt-dlp